flydelabs/flyde/website/docs/Tutorials/hello-world-with-flyde/index.md

 sidebar_position: 1
 ---

-# Tutorial: Hello World with Flyde
+# Hello World with Flyde

 This tutorial will guide you step-by-step into creating an "Hello world" program using Flyde.
 For simplicity, we will use vanilla JS.
 For TS support check any of the official examples.